 Based on topographic mapping and literature reviewed, the alignment may be near ponds, drainage swales or stream channels.
 Any saturated, soft or unstable areas encountered within embankment foundation limits should be drained and stabilized utilizing non-erodible granular embankment.
 The coarse aggregate shall be underlain with Geotextile fabric.
 Ponds should be drained and any soft or saturated material should be removed and/or stabilized.
 For stabilization purposes, a sufficient thickness of non-erodible granular embankment should be placed over all soft / saturated foundation areas.
 Additional rock may be required to stabilize soft soils and to maintain positive drainage.
-Based on observations, several ponds exist within the project corridor.
-Depending on the project alignment, these ponds will require treatment if they are located within the construction limits.
+Ponds can be expected in agriculture areas and will require treatment if they are located within construction limits.

-Geotechnical Considerations February 16, 2016
+Geotechnical Considerations March 8, 2016